 If you live abroad, you must always notify us of any change to your marital status.
 For example, if you marry, divorce or become a widow or widower.
 The same applies to registered partners.

-You also need to inform us if you separate or move in together again with someone you were married to or with whom you have children.
+You must also inform us if you separate or move back together with someone you were married to or with whom you have children.

 If you live outside Sweden, you should always inform us when you change your address, as you are not in the Swedish population register.
-You need to notify us of your new address regardless of whether you are moving within the country or to another country.
-You also need to inform us if the address of your child or the child’s guardian changes.
+You must notify us of your new address regardless of whether you are moving within the country or to another country.
+You also must inform us if the address of your child or the child’s guardian changes.

 Even if you do not receive a pension from the Swedish Pensions Agency, we would be grateful if you could notify us of your current address (only if you live outside Sweden).